XOP/design-system-starter/packages/dss-tokens/README.md

 `unicornix.config.ts` contains a reasonable config that allows to easily modify base and supporting colors in multiple formats.

 ## Installation

-> Note, installation instructions are for presentation purpose only.
-> The packages are not published and only used locally for now.

 ```sh
 npm i @ds-starter/tokens